Advising Clients about Facebook and Twitter

 “One of the worst cases I saw in this study was two patients who had had prostate biopsies,” [lead researcher Dr. Philip] Stahel says.
 “One had cancer and one did not.
 Clinicians mixed up the samples and the patient without cancer had a radical prostatectomy — which is a huge surgery, removal of an organ for nothing — while the patient with cancer [was] still walking out in the community, not knowing his true diagnosis.”

 Here at Patterson Bray, we recently handled a similar type case.
-We represented a client who ultimately settled her case for over $1 million after her radiological studies were erroneously mixed up by hospital employees resulting in extensive, invasive procedures being performed on the wrong patient, while the true patient was left untreated.
+We represented a client who ultimately settled her case for over $1 million after her radiological studies were erroneously mixed up by … Read the rest

 Reminder for Estimated Tax Filers (Self-employed, etc.)